About

 Philip Oja

-Philip Oja has had an extensive performance career as an orchestral violinist and chamber ensemble musician.
-He has performed with symphonies across the country, including the Austin Symphony Orchestra, the Greensboro Symphony Orchestra, the Tulsa Symphony Orchestra, the Wichita Symphony Orchestra, the Amarillo Symphony Orchestra, the Battle Creek Symphony Orchestra, and various others.
+Philip Oja has had an extensive career as an orchestral and chamber violinist, performing with symphonies across the country, including the Austin Symphony Orchestra, Greensboro Symphony Orchestra, Tulsa Symphony Orchestra, Wichita Symphony Orchestra, Amarillo Symphony Orchestra, Battle Creek Symphony Orchestra, and others.

-As a chamber ensemble violinist, he has performed with numerous string quartet groups, and has been invited to serve as an ensemble coach and artist in residence for festivals and workshops, including the Classical Music Festival in Eisenstadt, Austria.
-He has also performed in public master classes for many renowned string quartets, including the Tokyo String Quartet, the Julliard String Quartet, the Belcea String Quartet, the Pacifica String Quartet, and the Miro String Quartet.
+As a chamber musician, he has performed with numerous string quartets and has been invited to serve as an ensemble coach and artist-in-residence for festivals and workshops, including the Classical Music Festival in Eisenstadt, Austria.
+He has also played in public master classes for many renowned string quartets, including the Tokyo String Quartet, Juilliard String Quartet, Belcea String Quartet, Pacifica String Quartet, and Miro String Quartet.

-Mr. Oja received his Bachelor’s and Master’s degrees in Violin Performance from Irvine S. Gilmore School of Music and Weitzenhoffer Family College of Fine Arts teachers, where he studied with International Stulberg String Competition medalist, Hal Grossman.
-During his study, Philip served as the School of Music Symphony Concertmaster, and as an assistant violin instructor.
+Mr. Oja holds both Bachelor’s and Master’s degrees in Violin Performance from the Irvine S. Gilmore School of Music and the Weitzenhoffer Family College of Fine Arts, where he studied with International Stulberg String Competition medalist Hal Grossman.
+During his studies, he served as Symphony Concertmaster and worked as an assistant violin teacher within the university’s music program, providing private instruction to undergraduate students.

-Mr. Oja’s teachers also included Jacob Robbins and Bruce Smith.
-These violinists were highly acclaimed students of Mischa Mischakoff, Dorothy DeLay, and Erick Friedman, the star protégé of Jascha Heifetz.
-Philip Oja's technical instruction is especially influenced by Jascha Heifetz, as one of his primary teachers was Eric Friedman’s teaching assistant for several years.
+His teachers also included Jacob Robbins and Bruce Smith—acclaimed students of Mischa Mischakoff, Dorothy DeLay, and Erick Friedman (the star protégé of Jascha Heifetz).
+Mr. Oja’s technical instruction is especially influenced by the Heifetz tradition, as one of his principal teachers served as Eric Friedman’s teaching assistant for several years.

-Mr. Oja has been teaching for over fifteen years.
-He has served as the Vice President of the Durham Music Teacher Association, an affiliate of Music Teachers National Association, is an active American String Teachers Association Member, and has taught, and given masterclasses at music festivals and workshops around the country.
+With over fifteen years of teaching experience, Mr. Oja has served as Vice President of the Durham Music Teachers Association (an affiliate of the Music Teachers National Association), is an active member of the American String Teachers Association, and has taught and led master classes at music festivals and workshops around the country.

 Teaching